utilitywarehouse/uw-lib-prometheus.js/README.md

 `requestDuration(string|Histogram histogram)` - records request duration in seconds.
 `heapUsage(string|Gauge used, string|Gauge total)` - records used and total heap in bytes.

+`requestDuration` will try and assign labels for path and http_status as long as you configured those labels when vreating histogram.

 [travis-build-badge]: https://img.shields.io/travis/utilitywarehouse/uw-lib-prometheus.js.svg?style=flat-square
 [travis-build-url]: https://travis-ci.org/utilitywarehouse/uw-lib-prometheus.js